Red Terror (Greece)

-History
+World War II

 During the Axis occupation of Greece, acts of violence by EAM and ELAS against leaders and members of other resistance organizations occurred in Northern Greece, Achaea, Messenia, Elis and elsewhere.
 Acts that could be described as "terrorist", started in Macedonia in April 1943.
 The leaders of the minor resistance group PΑO (accused of collaboration with the Germans) were executed.
 Officers of the Greek Army were arrested and executed in Phocis (Central Greece), accused for “non-resistance to Italians” and being “counter-revolutionaries”, but were not accused for collaboration with the enemy.
 Other executions with political motivations took place in Kastoria. ΕΑΜ preferred the method of abduction and execution of victims far from their place, by persons who didn't know the victims.
-In February 1944, when German occupying forces with Greek collaborators intruded an EAM base, a mass grave of non-communists was discovered near a Macedonian village.
+In February 1944, when Nazi German occupying forces with Greek collaborators intruded an EAM base, a mass grave was discovered near a Macedonian village.
 Three persons cooperating with a British intelligence network surveying German and Bulgarian occupation forces in Chalkidiki were executed, probably accused of acting against EAM.

 According to Mark Mazower (based on a testimony of a British soldier), on the mountains of the Delphi area, ELAS arrested and executed citizens on the grounds that they were collaborating with the British mission, arguing that "this action [collaboration] means that they are Gestapo agents".
 A British army officer noted in early September 1944 that terrorism prevailed in Attica and Boeotia, while another British officer wrote: "Over 500 persons have been executed in a few weeks.
 Due to the smell of the unburied, access is almost impossible.
 Naked bodies are laid unburied, shot on their heads".
+Turkish communities were also targeted in Macedonia with accusations of being potential collaborators with the Axis forces, leading to many Turkish civilians, along with other ethnic groups, such as Vlachs, Slavs, Albanians, and Jews, becoming displaced or killed by the communists.